 Commercial general liability insurance policies cover bodily injury sustained by employees and customers.
 They may also cover property damages caused by your company.

 Why Would I Need a Bad Faith Commercial General Liability Insurance Attorney?

 If your commercial general liability insurer has failed to deal fairly with your business, you need an attorney on your side.
 An insurance bad faith attorney will carefully review your company's policy to uncover any violations and hold the insurance company liable for all that it owes.

 At Brown & Brown, our commercial insurance bad faith lawyers know how to decode insurance policies.
 We have a long and proud history of holding bad faith insurers to account and are prepared to take valid claims as far as needed to help secure the fair and total compensation your policy demands.

 What Does a Bad Faith Commercial General Liability Insurance Lawsuit Cover?

 Bad faith insurance lawsuits are intended to force insurers to honor the commercial liability insurance policies they offer.
 When an insurance company fails to meet the terms of a policy, holders are entitled to seek the full amount of coverage through swift and aggressive legal action.

 If your claim has been unfairly denied or if your insurer is taking an unnecessarily long time to process your claim, it may be time to talk to a lawyer.

-The best way to determine the proper course forward is through a one-on-one consultation at the St. Louis or Fairview Heights office of Brown & Brown.
+The best way to determine the proper course forward is through a one-on-one consultation at the St. Louis or Illinois office of Brown & Brown.